Costa Rica Summer Med Program Overview

 DAY 1: DEPART FROM MIAMI (MIA)

-Our home base in the beautiful Latin American country of Costa Rica will be a short distance from the capital city of San Jose in beautiful Santa Ana.
+After a few days of fun at the beach, we’ll head to our home base in the beautiful Latin American country of Costa Rica, a short distance from the capital city of San Jose in beautiful Santa Ana.
 We will have access to incredible waterfalls, lush rainforests, and a community where we can enhance our skills in the field of medicine.

 Our partner organization addresses the community’s most